 The District Plan for English Learners, often referred to as a Lau Plan (Lau v.
-Nichols, 1974) is designed to meet the district obligations to ELs under Title VI of the Civil Rights Act and the Equal Educational Opportunities Act (EEOA).
+Nichols, 1974), is designed to ensure equitable learning opportunities for English Learners (ELs) in compliance with Title VI of the Civil Rights Act and the Equal Educational Opportunities Act (EEOA).